inaka/rest_guidelines/README.md

 #### Query String VS. Request Body.
 Where to send the object?

-> Query Strings are only valid on **GET** requests and every parameter they include is or should be used as a filter on the data returned.
+> There are four places where you can add paremeters in your HTTP request: `query string`, `path`, `body` and `headers`.
+Query Strings are only valid on **GET** requests and every parameter they include is or should be used as a filter on the data returned.
 The only scenario where a parameter goes in the path is to identify a resource.
 Every other paremeter (in **POST**, **PUT**, **PATCH**, etc) should go in the request body.
 Any parameter that doesn't match any of the previous rules should go in headers (authentication, API versioning, etc).

 ##### Examples

 ###### Good